lwhile/influxdb-relay-annotation/README.md

 # influxdb-relay
-Service to replicate and shard InfluxDB data for basic HA and clustering capabilities
+Service to replicate InfluxDB data for high availability.